Skip to main content

 Showing how you navigate differing opinions in more everyday situations can be just as informative for admissions officers as explaining how you do so in more formal contexts, because you won’t just be in class with your Dartmouth peers—you’ll also be living with them, which means many more opportunities to realize how their perspectives diverge from your own.

-While such debates might seem trivial and not serious enough for Dartmouth, college applications are quite dry affairs overall, and taking advantage of a more open-ended prompt to add some energy and fun can actually make you a more memorable candidate.
+While such debates might seem trivial and not serious enough for Dartmouth.
+In response to that, we would remind you that college applications on the whole can be quite dry affairs, so taking advantage of a more open-ended prompt to add some energy and fun can make you a more memorable candidate.
 That said, going against the grain takes self-confidence and strong writing abilities—you’ll still need to show why this story means you’d be an asset to the Dartmouth community, after all.

 If you aren’t sure you’ll be able to execute an unconventional response to this prompt, we recommend sticking to the more standard path.
 A traditional essay that’s polished and personal will make a far better impression than an unusual one that’s all over the map.

 Once you’ve chosen the situation you want to focus on, you should provide the context of what happened fairly quickly, in roughly 75-100 words.
-The key to a strong response is actually not nitty gritty details about the disagreement itself, but describing what you learned from your experience that you’ll take with you to Dartmouth, so that’s what the majority of your essay should focus on.
+The key to a strong response is not nitty-gritty details about the disagreement itself, but describing what you learned from your experience that you’ll take with you to Dartmouth, so that’s what the majority of your essay should focus on.

 As noted above, you also want to be sure that you address the “common ground” component of this prompt.
 Again, your story doesn’t need to end in sunshine and roses.
 But your conclusion shouldn’t be just “We realized we simply were never going to agree on this issue, but decided our relationship was strong enough to overcome that difference.”